 Success Tips for Coating the Peanut Butter Eggs

 - Use real chocolate.
 For the BEST looking and tasting candies, start with real chocolate.
 Use the 4-ounce “baking chocolate” bars you can find in the baking aisle of the grocery store.
 I prefer Bakers or Ghirardelli brands.
 You need 3 4-ounce bars for this recipe, or 12 ounces total.
 Melting wafers also work, and for those, I recommend Ghirardelli.
 You can use milk, semi-sweet, dark, or even white chocolates.
 Be warned that using all white chocolate will produce a VERY sweet candy.
 Instead, I recommend dark or milk chocolates.
 I didn’t have any milk chocolate when I photographed these, so I mixed 8 ounces dark and 4 ounces white chocolate together.
 Candy melts would work, but they don’t taste like real chocolate, so I don’t recommend them.
 Do not use chocolate chips.
+Save them for your chocolate chip cookies or any of my other recipes using chocolate chips.

 - Melt the chocolate.
 You can use a double boiler or the microwave.
 Microwave in 20-second increments, stirring after each.
 Chocolate is temperamental, so always melt with care.
 I do not recommend tempering the chocolate for this recipe.
 Tempered chocolate should not be refrigerated, and due to the fresh ingredients in the filling, these candies must be refrigerated.